josephm200/data-dashboard/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] List anything else that you added to improve the site's functionality!
+A cool background image of NYC!

 ## Video Walkthrough